 I’ve got to a stage when I cannot remember sleeping through the night.
-I usually wake around 3am as the heat from my body threatens to combust me, my fella and our dog.
+I usually wake around 3am with night sweats.
+The heat from my body threatens to combust me, my fella and our dog.
 In fairness I could do without the dog, but she usually wakes too and takes her cue to move out of the way.
 I throw aside the bed clothes and lay starkers, no matter how cold the night, until the internal heat stops rising and my sweaty limbs turn chilly.
 The sheets are damp, my hair is wet, the room is steamy and my throat is parched.
 I drink a full glass of water and gingerly pull a corner of the duvet over myself, hoping to drift off again, but often laying awake, anxiously, for hours.

 So far I haven’t found anything natural to prevent or alleviate my night sweats (nocturnal hydrosis).
 They started a few years into perimenopause and are more regular than the occasional hot flushes I get during the day.
 They began in earnest after I was prescribed HRT for three months; just as I was enjoying a return to normality they found the drugs were causing a slight thickening to my womb lining and I was back to square one.
 My mood swings got worse for a while and the night sweats became a constant feature.
 The more I read up on the subject the more confused I became, the only thing that is clear is that the experience of menopause is different for every woman.
 There are no catch-all solutions or remedies so I will just have to keep on trying new things until, hopefully, something works.